ethanlee515/Compiler/README.md

 I apologize for lack of meaningful version history.
 This was written when I didn't know how to use git.

-***The parser currently segfaults due to a double-free after giving output.
+***WARNING: The parser currently segfaults due to a double-free after giving output.
 If only I knew about smart pointers and ownership rules when I wrote this...***

 ## Usage